Estimated reading time: 5 minutes

 White-flesh Anzac peach, almost ripe

-Cherries, loquats, strawberries, raspberries, blackberries, and citrus are also ripe and ready to eat at the moment.
 Even though it’s still very early in the season, we love the fact that we already have so much choice of fruit to eat.

-Our garden’s not perfect, but it is productive.
-We learned about permaculture soon after we moved to the farm, and are so glad we did.
-It made us think differently about how we grow our own food.
-It also made a massive difference in how we designed our gardens, chicken system, and fruit trees.
+We’re grateful that we learned about permaculture soon after we moved to the farm.
+It made us think differently about how we grow our food.

 Related Articles